-The purpose of this document is to outline Nurse Colposcopist training standards in Aotearoa New Zealand.
-It has been designed to support nurses embarking on a journey towards becoming a nurse colposcopist to be able to meet the requirements of the C-QuIP process.
+The purpose of this document is to outline colposcopy training standards in Aotearoa New Zealand for nurses.
+It has been designed to support nurses embarking on a journey towards becoming a colposcopist to be able to meet the requirements of the C-QuIP process.

-The role of Nurse Colposcopist
+The role of Nurse Colposcopists

-The role of Nurse Colposcopist is to provide clinically effective diagnostic and therapeutic care (Kilic, G., England, J., Borahay, M., Pedraza, D., Freeman, D., Snyder, R. & Ertan, A.K 2012).
-The role has proven to be cost effective, reduces waiting times, improves attendance and provides more choice for women (McPherson, Horsburgh & Tracy, 2005).
-Internationally, the role has been well established in the United Kingdom, and the United States.
-In Aotearoa, the role has been developed further with nurses working as Nurse Colposcopists in the scope of practice of either a Registered Nurse (RN) or Nurse Practitioner (NP).
+The role of a colposcopist is to provide clinically effective diagnostic and therapeutic care (Kilic et al., 2012).
+Colposcopy undertaken by nurses has proven to be cost effective, reduces waiting times, improves attendance and provides more choice for women (McPherson et al., 2005).
+Internationally, colposcopy performed by nurses has been well established in the United Kingdom, and the United States.
+In Aotearoa, nurses work as colposcopists in the scope of either a Registered Nurse (RN) or Nurse Practitioner (NP).